rodrigovalle/title-quality/README.md

 format as *data_train.csv*.

-## Deep Learning models
+## Deep Learning model
-** deeplearning.py contains the code for feature generation and training of our DNN model, built using Keras on top of Tensorflow.
+**deeplearning.py** contains the code for feature generation and training of our DNN model, built using Keras on top of Tensorflow.

 For the word embeddings, you must first download the GloVe 6B pretrained word vectors